 The real world is furthermore never very far from The Lord of the Rings.
 Tolkien’s life was overshadowed by two world wars, and the rise of the great dictatorships.
 Tolkien’s work addresses major questions: what are the origins of evil?
 How does it come back after every defeat?
 What is the point of resisting it, if it seems irrepressible?
 At the heart of his work is the conviction that no-one can be trusted with the Ring, not Gandalf nor Galadriel, not even (in the end) Frodo.
 Anyone who starts to use the Ring will turn into a Ringwraith in the end.
 No good intentions will last.
 The applicability of this to the twentieth century, and beyond, is obvious, and has convinced many readers.
 Readers also increasingly see in it prophetic warnings about dangers to the environment.
 On the positive side, it could be said that although the work contains no overt Christian statement, and very little reference to religion of any kind, it nevertheless through its entire and extremely complex structure is making a consistent argument about the nature of Providence: Gandalf is both a steward and a messenger, and there is a strong sense that there are powers at work from outside Middle-earth, though they operate through what seems to us to be chance, and without diminishing the free will, and the responsibility, of the characters.

 A final point to make about The Lord of the Rings is that although it has been imitated more often than any other literary work of its time, it remains one of a kind.
 What is its genre?
 It has many of the qualities of epic, especially the sense of loss, of the passing of an era, which marks its quietly understated ending.
-It could be seen as a quest-romance – except that instead of setting out in search of something, the Fellowship of the Ring is dedicated to throwing something away.
-Arguably, The Lord of the Rings is an enormous fairy-tale (in a sense defined by in his essay On Fairy-Stories), massively over-developed and equipped with maps and appendices and indexes.
+It could be seen as a quest-romance — except that instead of setting out in search of something, the Fellowship of the Ring is dedicated to throwing something away.
+Arguably, The Lord of the Rings is an enormous fairy tale (in a sense defined in his essay On Fairy-stories), massively over-developed and equipped with maps and appendices and indexes.
 But it is told in the manner of a modern novel, full of detail, full of conversations and minor characters, if with far more deliberate stylistic variation than any other novel provides.
 It should not be forgotten that as well as everything else, The Lord of the Rings contains some sixty poems and songs, in many styles and several languages.
-All this, it might be thought, is much more than was necessary to create even a best-seller.
-But The Lord of the Rings was not designed to be a best-seller.
-It was from the start a labor of love – love of Middle-earth, of the folk-traditions Tolkien meticulously re-imagined, of a way of life in Tolkien’s time under repeated desperate threat, and not only from outside.
+All this, it might be thought, is much more than was necessary to create even a bestseller.
+But The Lord of the Rings was not designed to be a bestseller.
+It was from the start a labour of love — love of Middle-earth, of the folk-traditions Tolkien meticulously re-imagined, of a way of life in Tolkien’s time under repeated desperate threat, and not only from outside.
 It is this love which has been reciprocated by so many readers.